mirjunaid26/graph-signal-processing/README.md

 - **Courses:** Stanford CS224W, MIT 6.034
 - **Conferences:** ICASSP, NeurIPS, ICLR, ICML

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Contact
+## Contact

 For questions, suggestions, or collaboration opportunities:
 - **Issues:** Use GitHub issues for bug reports and feature requests
 - **Discussions:** Use GitHub discussions for general questions
-- **Email:** [Your contact information]
+- **Email:** mir.jnd@gmail.com

 ---

-**🎯 Mission:** Democratize access to graph signal processing through comprehensive, reproducible implementations of seminal papers, fostering research and education in this rapidly growing field.
+**Mission:** Democratize access to graph signal processing through comprehensive, reproducible implementations of seminal papers, fostering research and education in this rapidly growing field.

-**⭐ Star this repository** if you find it useful for your research or learning!
+**Star this repository** if you find it useful for your research or learning!